Your Zs might be 'A+' but MyPillow just got an 'F' from the BBB

 The BBB noted other issues such as "As Seen on TV" claims on the boxes that weren't actually seen during television broadcast and a "full warranty" that wasn't actually "full."

-In a statement to KARE, MyPillow company CEO Mike Lindell said "we run sales and specials for our customers, so that we can give as many people as possible the chance to have a great night's sleep."
+MyPillow company CEO Mike Lindell told NBC News "we run sales and specials for our customers, so that we can give as many people as possible the chance to have a great night's sleep."
 He said he was "terribly disappointed by the BBB's decision."

+"How can a company that is all made in the U-S and has the best customer service and the best product go from an A+ to an F because they don't want me to continue an ad that is very helpful to my customers for Christmas?" he said.

 The company reportedly said it couldn't stop the BOGO offer for now but would look into doing it later in 2017.